The Godfather: Writing

 On April 14, 1970, it was revealed that Puzo was hired by Paramount for $100,000, along with a percentage of the film's profits, to work on the screenplay for the film.
 Working from the book, Coppola wanted to have the themes of culture, character, power, and family at the forefront of the film, whereas Puzo wanted to retain aspects from his novel and his initial draft of 150 pages was finished on August 10, 1970.
 After Coppola was hired as director, both Puzo and Coppola worked on the screenplay, but separately.
 Puzo worked on his draft in Los Angeles, while Coppola wrote his version in San Francisco.
 Coppola created a book where he tore pages out of Puzo's book and pasted them into his book.
 There, he made notes about each of the book's fifty scenes, which related to major themes prevalent in the scene, whether the scene should be included in the film, along with ideas and concepts that could be used when filming to make the film true to Italian culture.
 The two remained in contact while they wrote their respective screenplays and made decisions on what to include and what to remove for the final version.
 A second draft was completed on March 1, 1971, and was 173 pages long.
 The final screenplay was finished on March 29, 1971, and wound up being 163 pages long, 40 pages over what Paramount had asked for.
 When filming, Coppola referred to the notebook he had created over the final draft of the screenplay.
-Screenwriter Robert Towne did uncredited work on the script, particularly on the Pacino-Brando garden scene.
+Screenwriter Robert Towne was asked to do some uncredited work on the script as a script doctor, particularly on the dialogue in the Pacino-Brando garden scene.
 Despite finishing the third draft, some scenes in the film were still not written yet and were written during production.